 There are also a couple of temples at the bottom of the hill, and a few other caves behind it.
 Be careful of the monkeys there, try not to bring food or to get too close to them.

 The entrance fee is free, and the site is open from 8 am to 5 pm.
 There are Songthaew (public buses) that make the trip regularly.
-If you have a choice try to go early morning, or later in the afternoon as the heat can be tough.
+If you can, try to go early morning, or later in the afternoon as the heat can be tough.

-You can also trek the nature trail to get a chance of spotting some wildlife, mostly birds, lizards, and monkeys.
+You can also hike the nature trail to get a chance of spotting some wildlife, mostly birds, lizards, and monkeys.

 The entrance fee is 200 bahts (includes the hot spring below).
 The park is open every day from 8 am to 5 pm.

-Finish the day relaxing at the hot springs.
+Spend some time relaxing at the hot springs.
 The river has created several small pools, it looks like natural jacuzzis.
-The hot water falls into these pools then into the fresh water of the river.
+The hot water falls into these pools, then into the freshwater of the river.
 If it’s too hot, take a dip in the river to cool down or where the waters meet for warm water.